mohawk2/perl5-Test2-Tools-PDL/README.md

 ## TOLERANCE

 Defaultly it's same as `$Test2::Compare::Float::DEFAULT_TOLERANCE`, which is `1e-8`.
-You can override it to adjust the tolerance of numeric comparison.
-The behavior is like ["within" in Test2::Tools::Compare](https://metacpan.org/pod/Test2::Tools::Compare#within).
+For piddle of float types piddles the tolerance is applied for comparison.

 ```
 $Test2::Tools::PDL::TOLERANCE = 0.01;
 ```

 You can set this variable to 0 to force exact numeric comparison.
-In this case the behavior is like ["number" in Test2::Tools::Compare](https://metacpan.org/pod/Test2::Tools::Compare#number).
+For example,

 ```
 {